 At the discretion of the chapter student members, certain chapter activities and events shall be open for all students at the educational institution, especially when recruiting new members.

 Through its organized efforts in study, research, discussion, and networking, the chapter shall promote the fields of optics and photonics, disseminate knowledge, and further the professional development of students.

 How do I form an SPIE Student Chapter at my educational institution?

 Educational institution requirements

-Even if the above educational institution, membership, and applicant requirements are met, the formation of an SPIE Student Chapter is not guaranteed.
+Even if the above educational institution, Membership, and applicant requirements are met, the formation of an SPIE Student Chapter is not guaranteed.
 There may be reasons as to why an SPIE Student Chapter may not be approved.
-These reasons often include lack of previous member engagement with SPIE and/or lack of research specific to furthering optics and photonics technologies or applications.
+These reasons often include a lack of previous Member engagement with SPIE and/or a lack of research specific to furthering optics and photonics technologies or applications.